About Us

 • Must be medically qualified.

-• Must meet height/weight standards.
+• Must meet Navy height/weight standards.

 • Must be able to pass a security background check (be eligible for a Secret security clearance).